UyCoder/myeschool/README.md

 mvn clean install
 ```
 5. Deploy the project to Tomcat
-## 🛠 Built With
-- Spring Boot - The web framework used
-- Mybatis Plus - ORM framework
-- Vue.js - JavaScript framework
-- Maven - Dependency Management

 ## 🤝 Contributing
 Please read ```CONTRIBUTING.md``` for details on our code of conduct, and the process for submitting pull requests to us.

-## 📈 Versioning
-We use ```SemVer``` for versioning.
-For the versions available, see the tags on this repository.

 ## 👨‍💻 Contact me
 Author: [Ahmed Bughra](https://www.linkedin.com/in/ahmed-bughra/)